-However, none are built to handle the unique performance, deployment and availability challenges that the modern data mesh presents.
+However, none are built to handle the unique performance, deployment and availability challenges that the modern databases and data lakes presents.

-The key to intercepting data mesh requests is to build a featherweight, stateless interception service that can be easily deployed in the customer’s environment.
+The key to intercepting databases and data lakes requests is to build a featherweight, stateless interception service that can be easily deployed in the customer’s environment.
 We call this a data layer sidecar.

 Cyral’s data layer sidecar is:

 Unlike traditional application proxies, our sidecar defers all session state management to the data cloud connections themselves.
 This elegant design allows multiple sidecars to be deployed in a high-availability configuration.
 It also enables a true fail-open design.

 The great majority of requests to the databases and data lakes are read requests.
 Our key insight is that it is fine for a malicious read request to hit the databases and data lakes, as long as the results are not returned.
 This led to our unique sidecar design optimized for output filtering.

 The Cyral sidecar can pass read requests to the databases and data lakes without any delay, while blocking their corresponding results if the request is determined malicious or disallowed.
 This analysis of the request happens asynchronously, while the databases and data lakes is processing it in parallel, allowing the original read operation to happen without any extra delay.

 Cyral was born in the cloud and built with the flexibility to be deployed to fit your environment.
 Our sidecar can be deployed in your cloud or on-prem environment as a Kubernetes service, Auto Scaling group, or host-based install.
 All the data flows and sensitive information stays inside your environment where the sidecar is deployed, creating no risk of spillage.